Police Creek is an important part of Gladstone’s natural environment, local history and cultural heritage.

 This series of interpretive signs along a popular walking trail in Gladstone explains the historical, environmental and cultural significance of the local watercourse.

-The signage details the life and history of the creek, including some somewhat controversial, previously undocumented local history.
+The signage details the life and history of the creek, including some rather confronting and previously undocumented local history.

 Content was developed in consultation with numerous representatives from Council, industry, local Indigenous communities, and environment and community groups.